Async Batch Processing Pipelines for Grant Submissions

 Stage 3: Explicit Validation & Schema Enforcement

-Before any submission payload advances to the funder endpoint, it undergoes rigid schema validation using pydantic models.
-Validation rules are explicitly defined: required fields must be non-null, monetary values must conform to ISO 4217 currency standards, and date formats must adhere to ISO 8601 specifications.
-Field-level coercion is strictly prohibited; validation failures generate structured error objects containing the exact schema violation, JSON path, and compliance rule ID.
+Before any submission payload advances to the funder endpoint, it undergoes rigid schema validation using pydantic.
+Validation rules are explicit: required fields must be non-null, monetary values must conform to ISO 4217 currency standards, and date formats must adhere to ISO 8601.
+Field-level coercion is prohibited; validation failures generate structured error objects containing the exact schema violation, JSON path, and compliance rule ID.

-For unstructured document attachments, the pipeline hands off binary extraction to the PDF Grant Application Parsing module.
+For unstructured document attachments, the pipeline hands off binary extraction to PDF Grant Application Parsing.
 Validation failures are immediately routed to Error Categorization & Logging without advancing downstream, ensuring that non-compliant payloads never trigger external API calls.

 from datetime import date